global-asp/asp-source/en/0013_letter-to-mum.md

 on his shoulder.

 ##
-Dad said, “Your mother is going to the hospital to have a baby.”
+Dad said, "Your mother is going to the hospital to have a baby."

 ##
-When I heard “baby” I stopped
+When I heard "baby" I stopped
 crying and looked at him.
-“Why is she going to get the
+"Why is she going to get the
-baby from the hospital?”
+baby from the hospital?"
 I
 asked him.

 ##
-Dad sat me on a small chair and said, “I will tell you why she is going to get the baby from the hospital.”
+Dad sat me on a small chair and said, "I will tell you why she is going to get the baby from the hospital."

 ##
 I listened keenly to him as he explained although I didn't quite understand why she wasn't having the baby at home.
-When dad finished explaining, I asked, “Will she still love me when she comes back with the other baby?”
+When dad finished explaining, I asked, "Will she still love me when she comes back with the other baby?"

 ##
 My dad held me close and said,
-“We will always love you.”
+"We will always love you."

 ##
-“Can I write a letter to her while she is there?”
+"Can I write a letter to her while she is there?"
 I asked dad.

 ##
 That evening, I began to write a